KatVolkova/reading-club/README.md

 ![Join Us Page](/assets/images/join-us-page-reading-club.jpg)

-Join us page includes the simple sign up form for those who want to be a part of the readers community and benefit from the various events and activities.
+Join us page includes the simple sign up form for those who want to be a part of the readers community and benefit from the various events and activities.Both fields in the form are required to be completed.

 ## Design

 ## Wireframes

-Balsamic was used to create wireframes for both desctop and mobile.
+Balsamic software was used to create wireframes for both desktop and mobile phones.
 Please note these wireframes represent the very first draft of the website.
-Quite a number of features have been changed/removed/added
+Quite a few features have been changed/removed/added.
 ![Desktop Design](/assets/images/readme/balsamic-wireframe-desktop.jpg)
 ![Mobile phone design](/assets/images/readme/balsamic-wireframe-mobile.jpg)